elves/elvish/website/learn/unique-semantics.md

 non-zero exit statuses by wrapping the command in a [`try`](../language.html#exception-control-try) block.

-Elvish behavior is similar to POSIX shells that use `set -e` or `set -o errexit`.
+Compare with POSIX shells, the behavior of Elvish is similar to `set -e` or `set -o errexit`, or having implicit `&&` operators joining all the commands.
 Defaulting to stopping execution when bad things happen makes Elvish safer and code behavior more predictable.

 ## Predicates and `if`